damarising/warri-emmanuel-/PSC-Meeting-2017-01-19.md

   * Discussion
     * Handling "secure" tickets in old Trac instance (https://trac.osgeo.org/mapserver/ticket/4275)
       * motion to simply delete old 3 tickets
-      * also discussion on dropping the Trac instance
+      * also discussion on dropping the entire Trac instance
         * however the old Trac wiki pages need to be checked to make sure they exist on the Github wiki (already done by jmckenna, needs another set of eyes)
     * Update on the next OSGeo code sprint
       * http://wiki.osgeo.org/wiki/Daytona_Beach_Code_Sprint_2017